ComplexityGarage/Lecture-attendance-monitoring-device/README.md

 # What next?

-The UniLog prototype is fully ready for limited testing at the university.
+The UniLog system has reached the prototype stage and is now ready for initial testing within the university environment.
-In case of successful testing, the device and web system can be further improved/refined.

-### For mass deployment of this device, the following updates are suggested:
+### For large-scale deployment, the following improvements are proposed:

 #### Hardware Updates:
 - Switch to a more affordable and compact ESP32C3 microcontroller or similar.